NUCS-349-Fall21/NUCS-349-Fall21.github.io/prerequisites.md

 # NUCS 349 - Prequisities

-Machine Learning is an exciting field of study, and it is used in many different applications from medicine and industry through research.
-However, Machine Learning is also a somewhat complicated subject, especially when you study it the first time.

-Most Machine Learning algorithms make heavy use of Linear Algebra; hence fundamental understanding of Linear Algebra is required.
 In the course description, we have listed several prerequisites such as
 1. COMP_SCI 214 OR COMP_SCI 325 and OR Graduate Standing in Computer Science or Computer Engineering and equivalent programming experience.
 1. GEN_ENG 205 OR equivalent experience in Linear Algebra
-1. COMP_SCI 110 OR equivalent experience in Python OR good command of MATLAB/Julia/R

 We understand it may have been a while since those courses were taken.
 For this reason, we provide a list of materials to help refresh your memory.